Protect email access to Exchange Online and new Exchange Online Dedicated with Intune

 If you have an Exchange Online Dedicated environment and need to find out whether it's in the new or the legacy configuration, contact your account manager.

-Before you can configure conditional access, you must:
+To configure conditional access, you must:

 Have an Office 365 subscription that includes Exchange Online (such as E3), and users must be licensed for Exchange Online.